dteske25/TravisCI/README.md

 [![Run App](https://github.com/kgerot/GithubActions/actions/workflows/run-app.yaml/badge.svg)](https://github.com/kgerot/GithubActions/actions/workflows/run-app.yaml)

+### Do not submit a pull request to `kgerot/GithubActions` or `dteske/TraviCI`.
+Not following this instruction can ruin the lab for others.

 # Github Actions Lab

 Because Travis CI is no longer free, we are going to look at how Github Actions can provide continuous integration on a sample project.